suchkristenwow/CanyonlandsDataset/README.md

 ## Down-Facing Camera Frustrum Estimation Pipeline
 We provide all the scripts used to estimate the GPS coordinates of the down-facing camera frames.
 For your convenience, you need only to run either ``processing_pipeline_May.py`` or ``processing_pipeline_Nov.py`` along with the desired plot name and configuration file containing the relevant paths.
 Additionally, to visualize the down-facing camera frustrum while playing the ROS bag, you can use either ``publishDownCamFrames_May.py`` or ``publishDownCamFrames_Nov.py``

+### 5. ROS1/ROS2 Conversion From Unstructured

+**Note: For users purely interested in ROS1 bag playback, we provide *raw* ROS1 bags directly for download Additionally, multiple tools exist to convert a ROS1 bag to ROS2 db3 file.
+These instructions are so that users can download the binarized data and convert into a ROS1 or ROS2 bag as they please, without needing to redownload items.**.

+Make sure to download at least one of the binarized sequences of the CanyonLands Dataset.